On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

-More precisely, the $\eval$ map extends to a surjective algebra homomorphism from the nonassociative free algebra over $X$ (which is the free vector space over $\Br(X)$, whose elements are formal (finite) linear combinations of elements of $\Br(X)$, endowed with the natural product map induced by the product in $\Br(X)$).
-Moreover the kernel of the extended $\eval$ is precisely the ideal generated by the relations that define anticommutativity and the Jacobi identity in $\mathcal L(X)$. \end{remark}
+More precisely, the $\eval$ map extends to a surjective homomorphism {of algebras} from the nonassociative free algebra over $X$ (which is the free vector space over $\Br(X)$, whose elements are (finite) linear combinations of elements of $\Br(X)$, endowed with the natural product map induced by the product in $\Br(X)$).
+Moreover the kernel of the extended $\eval$ is precisely the ideal generated by the relations that define anticommutativity and the Jacobi identity in $\mathcal{L}(X)$. {This gives an alternative description of $\mathcal{L}(X)$ as a quotient of the free vector space over $\Br(X)$.} \end{remark}